swiftcoder2020/bsl-fingerspelling-js-game/README.md

 to how the game is to be played and the learning outcome of it to experience the benefit of utilising it.

-* As a user, I want to comfortably be allowed to commence the game when I am prepared and it is suitably convenient to proceed so I can perform this to the best of my ability.
+* As a user, I want to comfortably be allowed to commence the game when I am prepared and it is suitably convenient to proceed, so I can perform this to the best of my ability.

 * As a user, when presented, I expect to see a clear image depicting an alphabet in BSL in sequence to form a word and have the ability to replicate the sign so that I can be competently confident when